 Mammograms are introduced for breast cancer surveillance for women aged 50-69 inclusive every second year.
 Breast screen can be contacted for an appointment on 135020.

 Faecal occult blood testing kits are sent by government in order to detect blood in the stool as a marker for bowel cancer.
 If the FOBT is positive, a colonoscopy is arranged for further investigation.

-For men with no family history of prostate cancer it is reasonable to perform an annual PSA blood test as a potential marker for prostate cancer.
+For men with no family history of prostate cancer it is reasonable to perform an annual or second yearly PSA blood test as a potential marker for prostate cancer.
 This should realistically start at 40 if a family history is positive.